A Shift in the Universe

 Year 1812

-He heard a voice in the middle of the night.“Paul,” it said, “Paul Hiram”.Did he really hear a voice or a whisper from a dream?
-Might his father be waking him for school?Half asleep, half awake, he remembered … but scenes blurred in and out, faces and people, places and memories—such are dreams, a panorama of clouded emotion.He saw Elias’s face, centered in the panorama.“Paul Hiram Thomas, why didn’t you do something?”Between dreamworld and reality, the soft feathers through his mattress drew him in, while the roots and the rocks below his feet, and the laughter of the older boys around him, brought memories so intense, through a clouded mirage, they became real.
+He heard a voice in the middle of the night.“Paul,” it said, “Paul Hiram.”Did he really hear a voice or a whisper from a dream?
+Might his father be waking him for school?Half asleep, half awake, he remembered … but scenes blurred in and out, faces and people, places and memories forming a panorama of clouded emotion.He saw Elias’s face, centered in the panorama.“Paul Hiram Thomas, why didn’t you do something?”Between dreamworld and reality, the soft feathers through his mattress drew him in, until he felt roots and rocks below his feet and heard the laughter of older boys around him.
 Drifting away through feathers, he watched and relived the day before.Paul sat with Elias, a boy two years older than him, eating lunch on the trunk of a fallen tree in the woods near his schoolhouse.
-Elias had walked from the plantation to Paul’s school to bring him the mutton and bread they both shared.
-In front of them, in a clearing, stood a huge tree they both loved to climb.
-While they chomped their food, Paul scanned that tree from the bottom of its trunk to the top of its crown, where its topmost branches stretched into the sky.“Do we got time to climb that tree?” asked Elias.“You know I can’t, Elias, not while school’s in session.”“Yeah, but it don’t hurt to try.”Paul chewed a bite of mutton, then spit out the fat.
+Elias had walked from the plantation to Paul’s school to bring him the mutton and bread they shared.
+Not far in front of them, in the clearing where they sat, stood a huge tree they loved to climb.
+While they chomped their food, Paul scanned the tree, from the dirt at its trunk to the sparkling sunlight at its crown where the topmost branches stretched into the sky.“Do we got time to climb that tree?” asked Elias.“You know I can’t, Elias, not while school’s in session.”“Yeah, but it don’t hurt to ask.”Paul chewed a bite of mutton, then spit out the fat.
 “You’re lucky,” he said.
 “You don’t have to worry about school.”“Quit your griping,” said Elias emphatically.
 “You are learning to read.”
 He dug at a half-buried rock with his shoe and flicked it out, then threw it into a hollow in the trunk of the climbing tree.Paul picked up a rock and threw it at the same hollow.
 It hit the edge and ricocheted out.“When you get older like me,” said Elias, “you’ll know that learning is a good thing.”
 He took a swallow from the canteen they shared.
-“What’d you learn today?”“We’re reading, reciting, and memorizing something Thomas Jefferson wrote, something we went to war over, a war we might be fighting again.”“Are we going to war?” said Elias.“It looks that way.
-My Pa sees it coming any day now.”“What did Mr. Thomas Jefferson say to cause a war?”“He talked about truths,” said Paul, “but I don’t understand the way he wrote it.”“What did you understand?”An insect flew past, and Paul swiped it away.
-“Not much.”“Did you memorize it?”“Not much.”“Come on, what’d you memorize?”Paul cleared his throat, then spoke in an oratorical tone.
-“We hold these truths to be self-evident.”Elias grinned.“How do you hold a truth?” said Paul, “and what’s 'self-evident' mean?”
+“What’d you learn today?”“We’re reading, reciting, and memorizing something Thomas Jefferson wrote.
+We went to war over it, a war we might fight again soon.”“Are we going to war?” said Elias.“It looks that way.
+My Pa sees it coming any day now.”“What did Mr. Thomas Jefferson write to cause a war?”“He wrote about truths,” said Paul.
+“I don’t understand the way he wrote it.”“What did you understand?”An insect flew past, and Paul swiped it away.
+“Not much.”“Did you memorize it?”“Not much.”“Come on, what’d you memorize?”Paul cleared his throat and spoke in an oratorical tone.
+“We hold these truths to be self-evident.”Elias grinned.“How do you hold a truth?” asked Paul, “and what’s ‘self-evident’ mean?”Elias picked up a small branch and handed it to Paul.
+“Write it in the dirt.”Paul finished his bite of bread and took his time scratching it out.“I like that sentence,” said Elias.“How do you hold a truth?”“You hold a truth by believing it,” said Elias with certitude.“What about the last part?”Elias leaned forward.
+“I think ‘self-evident’ means you don’t have to be smart to understand it.”
+He raised an eyebrow and tilted his head.
+“So, what are these truths?”Three older boys ran into the clearing.
+Paul knew them from his classroom.Jed, the largest boy, wore patched overalls.Arnold had bad acne.
+The fresh red marks at the tip of the largest pimples showed he’d been picking them.George, in new overalls, stood with his hands on his hips, grinning at Paul.
+George usually acted friendly when away from Jed and Arnold.Jed spoke first.
+“What we got here?”“A boy and his slave,” said Arnold.George rubbed the stubble on his chin.
+“Ain’t that special,”Paul sat scared, holding his food on his lap.Elias pulled back, nearly dropping his food but caught it.“You’re lucky to have a slave, Paul,” said George.
+“None of us got one.”“That ain’t right,” said Jed.
+“How come you got one, and we don’t?”
+He looked at Arnold and George.
+“Gentlemen, we need to get us a slave.”Paul cowered, hoping they’d just go away.“Let’s have an auction,” said Arnold.“Yes, an auction,” said Jed, and grabbed Elias by the arm and pulled him up.
+Arnold grabbed the other arm, and they placed him on top of a tree stump.“The highest bidder get’s to keep him,” said Jed.Elias stood on the stump in submission, lips quivering, arms straight, and eyes straight ahead.“Take a good look at him,” said Jed.
+“This fine young lad is worth at least fifty dollars.”Paul ached for Elias, who knew better than to fight back or run.
+Paul, however, knew he could do something.
+He could stand up and resist them.
+But he didn’t.“Fifty?
+Ha,” said Arnold.
+“He ain’t worth more than a dollar.”“I bid a dollar,” said George.A trace of tears shone in Elias’s eyes, and Paul hoped he wouldn’t give in to them.Paul finally stood.
+“Stop it,” he shouted.
+“He belongs to my Pa.”Then Paul cringed inside.
+What a horrible, stupid thing to say, as if he fought over ownership of Elias.
+How could those words escape his mouth?
+He should say something else, but what?Elias looked at Paul.
+His expression changed to fiery eyes of hurt, shock, and anger.Paul deserved that look from Elias.
+He had betrayed his friend, and it ripped him apart inside.“He’s mine now,” said Jed.
+“And I ain’t selling him for no measly dollar.”“Two dollars,” said George.
+He picked up two stones and handed them to Jed.“Sold,” yelled Jed.
+Then he and Arnold grabbed Elias and handed him to George.The school bell rang, and the three boys ran away laughing.The shame inside Paul weighed his head down.
+He couldn’t bear to look at Elias.The dream faded—Elias, the tree stump, and the clearing in the woods disappeared, but not the shame.“Paul,” said the dream voice, “you are loathsome.”He couldn’t hide from that accusation, not under his pillow, not under his bed.“Paul,” said another voice, one he recognized, “time to get up for school, son.”

 Prologue - Reuben